agile-ts/documentation/docs/packages/core/features/collection/Methods.md

 ## `Selector()`

 Creates a new Selector, without binding it properly to the Collection.
-This function is intended to be used in the `Collection Config`, because there the `constructor` will ensure that the Selector is bound to the Collection.
+This function is intended to be used in the `Collection Config`, because there the `constructor` will ensure that the Selector gets bound to the Collection.
 ```ts {3}
 App.createCollection((collection) => ({
     selectors: {